 - Students registered on the Sports Centre’s Talented Athlete Programme

-- Students with principal caring responsibilities ie parent of a child in pre-school childcare or in primary school and/or registered carer for a partner or relative
+- Non resident students with principal caring responsibilities ie: parent of a child in pre-school childcare or in primary school and/or registered carer for a partner or relative

 - Student society or club members who look after club equipment that has to be stored off campus